nathangeffen/cagl/README.md

-# Quick start to C Almost Generic Library
+# Getting started with the C Almost Generic Library

 The C Almost Generic Library (CAGL) provides *almost* generic containers and algorithms to manipulate them.